Ana Rosa Tornero: Biography

-In the 1920s a group of intellectuals formed a group called La Brasa to explore the concept of Americanism.
+In the 1920s, a group of intellectuals formed a group called La Brasa to explore the concept of Americanism.
 It initially formed in Santiago del Estero Argentina.
 Tornero, was a member of the American Popular Revolutionary Alliance (APRA), which had similar aims and focused on land reform, indigenous rights, and cultural preservation.
 Tornero was invited by La Brasa members to participate in several poetry readings in 1928 in Santiago del Estero and La Banda.
 In 1929 El Ateneo Femenino organized the First Female Congress, held in La Paz.
 Tornero was one of the leaders of the Congress.
 The agenda adopted at the end of the meeting was one of civic, economic and political liberation, specifically calling for the right to have an identity card, dispose of property, have equal footing as parents, and the right for literate women to vote.

-At the beginning of the 1930s Tornero played a significant role during the Chaco War in soliciting donations via the Radio Illimani and she served as a volunteer with the Bolivian Red Cross.
+At the beginning of the 1930s, Tornero played a significant role during the Chaco War in soliciting donations via the Radio Illimani, and she served as a volunteer with the Bolivian Red Cross.
 She ventured into film at this time, but it was a short-lived venture.
 Tornero starred in director José María Velasco Maidana's film, Wara Wara (1930) with Luis Pizarroso Cuenca.
-After a scene was shot featuring a kiss between the two stars, who were members of the Ateneo de la Juventud (Ateneo Youth) theater group Tornero, Tornero refused to continue.
+After a scene was shot featuring a kiss between the two stars, who were members of the Ateneo de la Juventud (Ateneo Youth) theater group, Tornero refused to continue.
 Fearing the film would cause irreparable harm to her reputation, she quit the picture and denounced it, forcing the director to find a new cast.
 It was later released with Juanita Taillansier in the starring role.